Phillip Fulmer

-Phillip Edward Fulmer Sr. (born September 1, 1950) is a former American football player, coach, and athletic director at the University of Tennessee.
+Phillip Edward Fulmer Sr. (born September 1, 1950) is an American former football player, coach, and athletic director at the University of Tennessee.
 He served as head coach of the Tennessee Volunteers football team from 1992 to 2008, compiling a 152–52 record.
 He is best known for coaching the Volunteers in the first BCS National Championship Game in 1998, defeating the Florida State Seminoles.
-Fulmer was the Volunteers' 20th head football coach.
+Fulmer was the Volunteers' 22nd head football coach.

 At the end of his tenure at Tennessee, Fulmer had the second-highest number of wins of any head coach in Tennessee history, 21 behind Robert Neyland.
 Fulmer also was the third coach in Tennessee history to win a claimed national championship.
 His 1997 and 1998 teams won consecutive SEC championships.
 Despite a decline in the later years of his career, he is considered to be an icon of Tennessee football, noted for his loyalty to the institution.
 In recognition of his accomplishments at Tennessee, Fulmer was inducted into the College Football Hall of Fame in 2012.

 Fulmer served as a special assistant to the athletic director at East Tennessee State University.
 On June 20, 2017, Fulmer was named as a special advisor to the University of Tennessee president.
 On December 1, 2017, Fulmer became the athletic director at the University of Tennessee, a position he held until his retirement in 2021.

 Playing career

 Fulmer was born in Winchester, Tennessee, where he attended Franklin County High School.
 While at Franklin, Fulmer played football and starred for the Rebels.
 Fulmer enrolled at the University of Tennessee as a student in 1968.
-He promptly joined the football team as an offensive guard.
-While playing for the Volunteers, Fulmer garnered All-Southeastern Conference honors at offensive guard.
-Fulmer contributed to Tennessee's 30–5 record from 1969 to 1971, where he played for head coaches Doug Dickey (who returned to Tennessee as athletic director and hired Fulmer as the Volunteers' coach) and Bill Battle.
+He promptly joined the football team as an offensive guard and would later be named as a co-captain.
+While playing for the Volunteers, Fulmer contributed to Tennessee's 30–5 record from 1969 to 1971, where he played for head coaches Doug Dickey (who returned to Tennessee as athletic director and hired Fulmer as the Volunteers' coach) and Bill Battle.
 The Volunteers captured the SEC championship with a 9–2 record in 1969, went 11–1 and won the Sugar Bowl in 1970, and finished as Liberty Bowl champions with a 10–2 record in 1971.